sensei-chat/sensei/README.md

   This function can be used alone in the list or accompanied by other items added by the user.
 When used with other items, the "any()" function will exclude these items from the list generation process in case they're related to the instruction.
 Multiple
   "any()" functions can be used inside the list.
-  Note that if no amount is specified in the prompt, the "any()" function will create a list with an unpredictable amount of items.
+  If no amount is specified in the prompt, the "any()" function will create a list with an unpredictable amount of items.

   The possibility to add personalized list functions to create data lists is another option available in this field,